Skip to main content

 Skip User Reviews

-• The combat system, while different from previous titles, adds a strategic layer to gameplay that many players find engaging.
+• The combat system, while different from previous titles, adds a strategic layer to the game, requiring players to think carefully about resource management and skill usage.

-• The combat can feel unbalanced, especially during boss fights, leading to frustration for some players.
+• The combat can feel unbalanced, especially during boss fights, leading to frustration and requiring grinding to progress.

-• Some puzzles may be overly simplistic or not intuitive, causing players to get stuck without clear guidance.
+• Some puzzles may be too simplistic or not intuitive, causing players to get stuck without clear guidance.

 • story